jd1618/jd1618.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a credit risk consultant in the banking industry and hold qualifications in the following:
+Currently, I am working as a credit risk consultant in the banking industry and hold the following qualifications:

 * BSc in Mathematical Sciences, The University of Nottingham, 2015-2018,
 * MSc in Applied Mathematics, Imperial College London, 2018-2019,